As approved by the membership, April 2018.

 - Be submitted to the Head Office of the Corporation five (5) days prior to the Annual Meeting.
 This timeline may be extended by Ordinary Resolution of the Board.

-4.5 Circulation of Nominations – Valid nominations will be circulated to voting Members at the Annual
+4.5 Circulation of Nominations – Valid nominations will be circulated to voting members prior to conducting the elections at the AGM or a Special Meeting called for the purpose of conducting elections.
+Elections may be conducted by electronic/online methods.

 Meeting prior to the elections.